thenewboston-blockchain/Website/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 To start, you can always check the [open issues](https://github.com/thenewboston-developers/Website/issues) in this repository.
 You can filter issues using the labels and find the ones that suit your domain.
-Mostly, you'll see issues labeled with the coins you'll get, if you fix that particular issue.
+Mostly, you'll see issues labelled with the amount of coins you'll get, if you fix that particular issue.
 Earning coins improves your rank on the [leaderboard](https://thenewboston.com/leaderboard/All).

 Before starting, add a comment to let others know that you'll be working on that issue.